PyLops/pylops/docs/source/adding.rst

 followed by a `numpydoc docstring <https://numpydoc.readthedocs.io/en/latest/format.html/>`_ (starting with ``r"""`` and ending with ``"""``) containing the documentation of the operator.
-Such docstring should contain at least a short description of the operator, a section ``Parameters`` with a detailed description of the input parameters and a section ``Notes`` section providing a mathematical explanation of the operator.
+Such docstring should contain at least a short description of the operator, a ``Parameters`` section with a detailed description of the input parameters and a ``Notes`` section providing a mathematical explanation of the operator.
 Take a look at some of the core operators of PyLops to get a feeling of the level of details of the mathematical explanation.

 We then need to create the ``__init__`` where the input parameters are passed and saved as members of our class.